-The symbols in the EXTENSIONS package (nicknamed "EXT") constitutes extensions to the ANSI standard that are potentially useful to the user.
+The symbols in the extensions package (often referenced by its shorter nickname ext) constitutes extensions to the ANSI standard that are potentially useful to the user.
 They include functions for manipulating network sockets, running external programs, registering object finalizers, constructing reference weakly held by the garbage collector and others.